Felicia Langer and german 248.88.

 (photo credit: Baden-W?rttemberg State Website)

-Dr. Gert Haller, the highest ranking state secretary in Federal President KÃ¶hler's office, issued a letter dated September 4 to Arno S. Hamburger, the head of the Nuremberg Jewish community, describing the process to award Langer as "terribly unfortunate."
+Dr. Gert Haller, from President Horst KÃ¶hler's office, issued a letter on Friday to Arno S. Hamburger, the head of the Jewish community in Nuremberg, describing the decision to give the Federal Cross of Merit to Langer, as "terribly unfortunate."
+A copy of the letter was obtained by The Jerusalem Post on Monday.

-Hamburger returned his Federal Cross of Merit on September 1 to protest the lack of response from the Federal government to his letter of complaint in July.
+Hamburger returned his Cross of Merit on September 1 to protest the lack of response from the federal government to his letter of complaint in July.

-Haller wrote to Hamburger that "the award you criticized upset many people whose concerns for peace and justice cannot be doubted.
+He told Hamburger that "the award you criticized upset many people whose concerns for peace and justice cannot be doubted.
 That is terribly unfortunate.
-None of the officials of the Federal and State government intended that, as I know from my discussions with people involved.
-Everyone is, in fact, deeply distressed and wish that the disturbance could be undone."
+None of the officials of the federal and state governments intended that, as I know from my discussions with people involved.
+Everyone is, in fact, deeply distressed and wishes that the disturbance could be undone."

-Haller wrote to Hamburger that "he (the German president) appreciates your clear, firm statements" in connection with the Langer matter.
+"He [the German president] appreciates your clear, firm statements" in connection with the Langer matter, Haller wrote.

-However, the state secretary said the "legal situation "was carefully examined and entailed a great amount of time to examine the "accusations."
-He added, however, that "there is no basis" to rescind the award.
+The state secretary said that the "legal situation" was carefully looked into and it took a great deal of time to examine the "accusations."
+He added, however, "there is no basis" to rescind the award.